Effects of Telomeres and Telomerase on Cancer and Aging

 When reading about telomere discoveries, it's very important to keep a popular saying of biologists in mind.
 "Correlation does not imply causation".
 Shortened telomeres have been repeatedly correlated with some diseases and conditions, but this doesn't necessarily mean that the shortened telomeres are the cause of the problems.

 Telomere and telomerase discoveries are fascinating and offer the tantalizing possibility of improved health and longevity.
-However, there are many unanswered questions about telomeres and about the effects of changing telomere length or the telomerase level in our body.
+There are many unanswered questions about telomeres and about the effects of changing telomere length or the telomerase level in our body, however.
 Lengthened telomeres are not yet considered to be the "fountain of youth", as some non-scientists claim.
-Human biology is very complex!
+Human biology is very complex.

 In the future, reducing telomere breakdown or increasing telomere length may be one of several techniques used to improve our lives.
 For now, though, it seems like a good idea to improve our lifestyle (if this is necessary) in order to experience the many proven health benefits of this action.
 Perhaps scientists will eventually demonstrate that improving our lifestyle also increases our telomere length and that this increased length has a number of benefits.